The Rotary Lombardi Award has been presented to college football’s top lineman since 1970.

-Harlon Barnett, a four-year letterwinner at Michigan State (1986-89) as a defensive back who was named a captain and All-American as a senior, is in his eighth season as the Spartans' secondary coach.
-Barnett returned to East Lansing with seven years of professional playing experience and nine seasons of coaching experience under his belt.
+Harlon Barnett, who was promoted to assistant head coach and co-defensive coordinator prior to Michigan State's victory in the 2015 Cotton Bowl Classic over Baylor, is in his ninth season as the Spartans' secondary coach.
+A four-year letterwinner at MSU (1986-89) as a defensive back who was named a captain and All-American as a senior, Barnett returned to East Lansing with seven years of professional playing experience and nine seasons of coaching experience under his belt.